JenV1/Social_Media_Back_End/README.md

 ![alt text](https://github.com/LMBroadhurst/backEndProjectGroup5/blob/main/ERD%20Final%20-%20BEP%20(2).jpg)
 ### Figure 1 - ERD diagram representing Connect's database

-A Postgres database was used to store all information associated with Connect, such as user information, comments, posts, interests etc.
+A Postgres database was used to store all information associated with Connect, such as user information, comments, posts, interests etc. **Figure 1** showcases how entities were related to one another in Connect's database.
+Refer to this list for information on exactly how each table is related to another:<br> - Users to Comments : one to many<br> - Users to Posts : one to many <br> - Users to Message : one to many <br> - Users to Interest Mapper : one to one